rsrajahnsa/Batton_Assignment/README.md

 cd Batton_Assignment
 jupyter notebook

-It is now ready for use
+It is now ready for use.
+Please submit a PR if you think there are any code changes required.